domainmod/userguide/docs/troubleshooting.md

 <BR>Upgrading
 -------------
-<h4>There was a problem while upgrading and now I can't access DomainMOD.</h4>
+<h4>There was an issue while upgrading and now I can't access DomainMOD.</h4>

 Although we personally haven't see this happen yet, it's definitely possible.
 This is why we recommend you make a backup of your entire DomainMOD database before upgrading (you did make that backup, right?).